zilkey/auto_tagger/README.md

 [![Build Status](https://secure.travis-ci.org/zilkey/auto_tagger.png)](http://travis-ci.org/zilkey/auto_tagger)

+(build is currently failing because of SSH issues on the Travis machine - but `rake` should pass for you locally).

 AutoTagger is a gem that helps you automatically create a date-stamped tag for each stage of your deployment, and deploy from the last tag from the previous environment.

 Let's say you have the following workflow: